sirech/example-concourse-pipeline/README.markdown

 ./go update-pipeline
 ```

+### Changing the pipeline

+Note that the pipeline is generated dynamically by using [jsonnet](https://jsonnet.org/).
+See [this blog post](https://hceris.com/templating-concourse-pipelines-with-jsonnet/) for more context about it.

 ## Running things

 There is a `go` script that is the entrypoint of all the tasks.
 Simply run it without arguments to get a list of available targets.